 - Is STT maximized?
 Are activities collaborative/harmonious?

-- Are activities/language suitable for A2/B1 Japanese adults?
+- Are activities/language suitable **specifically for B1 Japanese adults (appropriately challenging vocabulary, task complexity)**?
 Avoid complex tech?

 - Is the Google Slides outline aligned?
 Is handout text for instructions included?

-- Is content for other requested simple materials included?
+- Is content for other requested simple materials included (using B1 language)?

 - Are relevant CCQs included after instructions?